41 Golden Facts About McDonald's

-Founded as a modest barbeque shop by brothers Richard and Maurice “Mac” McDonald in 1940, McDonald’s has grown to become synonymous with fast-service food (and car floors littered with paper wrappers).
+Founded as a modest barbecue shop by brothers Richard and Maurice “Mac” McDonald in 1940, McDonald’s has grown to become synonymous with fast-service food (and car floors littered with paper wrappers).
 Pioneering preparation techniques have facilitated unimaginable numbers: the company stopped counting customers when they reached 100 billion back in 1994.
-Have a look at some things you may not know about the Golden Arches
+Have a look at some things you might not know about the Golden Arches

 1. McDonald's used to serve peanut butter sandwiches.

 Richard and Mac McDonald opened their first location in San Bernardino, California in 1940 using a menu that would seem slightly puzzling today.
 Though barbecued meat was their specialty, the brothers also served peanut butter and jelly sandwiches, chili with baked beans, and slices of pie.
 After noticing most of their sales came from hamburgers, the McDonalds closed for three months in 1948 to retool their menu.
 They restricted themselves to just nine items, including burgers, drinks, and potato chips.
 (The pie stayed.)

 2. The original McDonald's mascot was dropped because of indigestion.

 To mark their 1948 facelift, McDonald’s introduced an official company mascot: Speedee, a burger-faced chef with a bow tie that looked like he was in a perpetual rush.
 The brothers noted that his round head would make a good base for a lollipop, and decided to hand out Speedee-shaped treats to orphanages and children’s hospitals as a charitable form of advertising.
 Unfortunately, Speedee seemed a little too similar to Alka-Seltzer mascot Speedy, patron saint of upset stomachs.
 To avoid confusion, Speedee was retired in 1962.

 3. The original Ronald McDonald was fired for being too fat.